obfusk/apksigcopier/README.md

 the one the signature was copied from.
 Thus the signature cannot be copied (and could never have been valid for the APK you are trying to copy it to).

+In the context of verifying [reproducible builds](https://reproducible-builds.org), getting this error almost certainly means the build was not reproducible.

 ### What about APKs signed by gradle/zipflinger/signflinger instead of apksigner?

 Compared to APKs signed by `apksigner`, APKs signed with a v1 signature by